JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### May-22

+Navigation Bar
+: Add [](navbar.md) section with an [accompanying tutorial](structure_aware_navbar.md) that show how to implement a custom navigation bar for custom languages.

 Decorating Project View Nodes
 : Add small section to [](project_view.md) describing how to modify the representation of nodes in the project view.